Displaced Persons -

 12/9/04 Dear Olga,

 Can you advice me where to find records about my parents?
 They stayed in American Army refugee camps after sec. world war.
 I know for sure they were in Wetzlar (near Frankfurt am main) on Sept / Oct 1948.
 I'm looking for their marriage certificate or any other document about them like a copy of their passports or their identity cards.
 They came after the Holocaust to Germany from Poland and Russia.
-Their names are: Avram Ledershtein & Mania Ledershtein (Finkelshtein).
+Their names are: Avram Ledershtein and Mania Ledershtein (Finkelshtein).
 Anaish

 Wewelsburg (British); Poles